 Most real estate investments are highly leveraged.
 Real estate investors tend to use the “other people’s money” principle to maximize returns on their own investments.
 Although a small minority of real estate investors may finance deals with cash, most real estate investors look to banks, investment partners, or private lenders to finance their deals.

 - Higher Basis Lowers Taxable Income.
-If an owner receives a distribution of cash from the LLC in excess of the owner’s basis in the LLC, the owner must recognize taxable gain on the distribution.
-Having a higher basis in the LLC allows the owner to reduce the amount of taxable gain on a distribution of cash.
+If an owner receives a distribution of cash from the LLC in excess of the owner’s basis in the LLC, the owner must recognize taxable gain on the distribution.14 Having a higher basis in the LLC allows the owner to reduce taxable gain on a distribution.

 The ability to increase an owner’s basis for entity-level debt gives LLCs an advantage over S corporations, which cannot include entity-level debt in the owners’ bases.
 This advantage allows LLC owners to reduce taxable income in ways that owners of S corporations cannot.